DioxusLabs/dioxus/packages/fullstack/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus by you shall be licensed as MIT without any additional terms or conditions.

-## REWRITE TODO

-- rest of the arguments need to end up as body struct
-  - somehow disambiguate this from the FromRequest stuff? or just expect all FromRequest to be hoisted?
-- get the server route hashing working again
-- we need to adjust how requests are made based on the return type.
-IE stream/websocket
-- get the client builder working
-- get the callable type thing working to prevent from being called on client if the fn is a pure axum fn
-- distributed middleware. maybe explicit? automatic registration somehow?